castacks/AirStack/docs/user_guide/getting_started.md

 cd docker

-# start docker compose service. feel free to change the number of robots
+# start docker compose services
-N_ROBOTS=2 docker compose up -d --scale robot=$N_ROBOTS
+docker compose up -d
 # view running containers
 docker ps -a
 # attach to an existing container
-docker attach docker-robot-1
+docker compose exec robot-1 bash

 # in docker
 bws && sws ## build workspace and source workspace. these are aliases in ~/.bashrc